Roommate Conflict: AITA for Asking Roommate to Prioritize Cleaning Pans for Dietary Differences?

 Comment from u/PastaLover123

 On the other hand, Betty's forgetfulness might not indicate disrespect but rather cognitive overload, a common issue in today’s fast-paced world.
 Many individuals juggle multiple responsibilities, such as work, social obligations, and personal commitments, which can overwhelm our cognitive resources.
-As noted by researchers in cognitive psychology, this overload can lead to forgetfulness in seemingly minor tasks, highlighting that Betty may genuinely struggle to prioritize cleaning amid her other daily demands.
+This overload can lead to forgetfulness in seemingly minor tasks, highlighting that Betty may genuinely struggle to prioritize cleaning amid her other daily demands.

 To address this situation constructively, both roommates could establish a cleaning schedule that accommodates their individual needs.
 By working together to create a routine, they can foster a more harmonious living environment.
 Additionally, utilizing reminders or checklists can help Betty manage her tasks more effectively while being mindful of the vegan's specific requirements.
 This collaborative approach not only promotes accountability but also enhances communication and understanding between the roommates.